Sown pastures for the higher rainfall country of the Gympie region

-The high rainfall coastal zone extends north from the Sunshine Coast to Maryborough and includes the grazing lands east of the Mary River and the upper Mary Valley.
-With average annual rainfall of 1,100 to 1,600mm, this country can present some unique challenges where animal production is more likely to be affected by waterlogged soils than by drought.
+The high rainfall coastal zone extends north from the Sunshine Coast to Maryborough, including the grazing lands east of the Mary River and the upper Mary Valley.
+With average annual rainfall of 1100-1600 mm, this country is more likely to be affected by waterlogged soils than by drought.

 Native pastures in this area were originally dominated by kangaroo, forest blue and blady grasses, with the exception of the closed forests which generally lacked a significant grassy understorey.
 The hill country was cleared by axe and burnt and Rhodes grass seed was sown in the ashes, while the creek flats were planted to paspalum and white clover.

 Over time, the condition of both native pastures and the early sown pastures declined due to a combination of heavy stocking rates, soil fertility decline and annual burning regimes.
 As a result many pastures became dominated by inferior grasses such as blady grass and matgrass and weeds such as bracken fern and groundsel bush.

 In the 1960s and mid-70s tropical legume-based pastures were extensively planted for dairy and beef production.
 Setaria and desmodium were two of the most commonly sown species.